ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 3. eksctl installed

-For information on installing or upgrading eksctl, see [Installing or upgrading eksctl.](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl)
+For more information on installing or upgrading eksctl, see [Installing or upgrading eksctl.](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl)

 ## Part 1 - Installing kubectl and eksctl on Amazon Linux 2023